AppThreat/overflowdb2/README.md

   - _Solution:_ We implemented a bi-directional index backed by **H2 MVStore**.
 String-to-Int mapping happens in memory, but Int-to-String (reverse lookup) is offloaded to disk.
 This reduces Heap usage by ~40% for large CPGs.
 - **Weak Interning:**
   - String properties are interned using **Guava's `WeakInterner`**.
 Unlike standard `ConcurrentHashMap` caching, this allows the Garbage Collector to reclaim string memory when nodes are unloaded, preventing long-term memory leaks during batch processing.
-- **Corrected Cache Sizing:** H2 MVStore cache is strictly capped (default 128MB) to prevent the backing store from competing with the graph heap space.
+- **Cache Sizing:** H2 MVStore cache is capped (default 256MB) to prevent the backing store from competing with the graph heap space.

 ### 2. Zero-Allocation Serialization